Orange-OpenSource/PracticalNCD/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This python library proposes an ensemble tools for the Machine Learning problem of [Novel Class Discovery](https://arxiv.org/pdf/2302.12028.pdf).
+This python library proposes an ensemble of tools for the Machine Learning problem of [Novel Class Discovery](https://arxiv.org/pdf/2302.12028.pdf).

 In this library, you will find the following tools illustrated through Jupyter Notebooks:
  - An hyperparameter optimization procedure tailored to transfer the results from the known classes to the novel classes.